DesyncTheThird/Mages-and-Manifolds/Mages and Manifolds.md

 - 4 Fire Mana

 ### Blaze
-"The brightest flame cast the deepest shadows."
+"The brightest flames cast the deepest shadows."
 - Warp your current tile.
 - Scorch a tile of your choice.